-Some of the major temples that you should aim to check out first are the Angkor Wat and Angkor Thom.
+Some of the major temples that you should aim to check out first are Angkor Wat and Angkor Thom.
 Officially the world’s largest religious monument, Angkor Wat is a physical representation of the glorious days of the Khmer empire at its height.
-The purpose of this temple is to replicate the heaven on earth as evident from its design that perfectly fits the description of paradise in Hindu scriptures.
-As for Angkor Thom, it is not exactly a single structure but an actual ancient city with many different buildings we consider as temples.
-Some of them include: Bayon, Baphuon, Tep Pranam, Phimean Akas temple just to name a few.
+The purpose of this temple is to replicate heaven on earth as evident from its design that perfectly fits the description of paradise in Hindu scriptures.
+As for Angkor Thom, it is not exactly a single structure but an actual ancient city with many different buildings we consider temples.
+Some of them include Bayon, Baphuon, Tep Pranam, and Phimean Akas temple just to name a few.
 Don’t forget to bring a map so that you can plan out a way to experience as many temples as possible.

 The site is located 6km north of Siem Reap’s city center.
-We recommend travelers to hire a tuk-tuk driver to drive and show you around if it is your first time there.
+We recommend travelers hire a tuk-tuk driver to drive and show you around if it is their first time there.
 However, if you want to have more freedom in exploring the temples by yourself, motorbikes and bicycles are very convenient options that cost around USD10-15 / day and USD1-5 / day, respectively.

 2. Angkor National Museum

 In a city as historically important as Siem Reap, it is the perfect place to take a look at its museum.
-Angkor National Museum can be found along Charles de Gaulle Boulevard, and their galleries showcase Khmer history, civilization as well as cultural heritage.
+Angkor National Museum can be found along Charles de Gaulle Boulevard, and its galleries showcase Khmer history, civilization as well as cultural heritage.

 3. Cambodia Landmine Museum